Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Boating and Fishing Access Grants

 LDWF administers two grant programs that provide funding for approved applicants to improve boating and fishing access opportunities.
-The Boating and Fishing Access Program and Boating Infrastructure Grant (BIG) Program are funded through the federal Sport Fish Restoration Program.
+The Boating and Fishing Access Program and the Boating Infrastructure Grant (BIG) Program are funded through the federal Sport Fish Restoration Program

 contact